Detroit Mercy Writing Style Guide

 Date format is "Tuesday, Feb.
 13."
 For dates occurring in the current year, omit the year unless clarification seems necessary.

 Generally, only provide an acronym if you use the acronym later in the same text.
 On first reference, provide the full name before the acronym in parentheses.
-For example, "The Homeless Action Network of Detroit (HAND) will team up with UDM's Leadership Development Institute (LDI).
-HAND and LDI have cooperated on several previous campaigns."
+For example, "The Homeless Action Network of Detroit (HAND) will team up with Detroit Mercy's Institute for Leadership and Service (ILS).
+HAND and ILS have cooperated on several previous campaigns."

 For external or mixed audiences (e.g. press releases), always identify University of Detroit Mercy by full name on first reference.
-When writing only for an internal University audience, "UDM" may be used without explanation.
+When writing only for an internal University audience, Detroit Mercy may be used without explanation.